 This website sets out:

-In January 2016, we applied for consent to build a new 400 kV overhead line connection between Richborough and Canterbury.
-This is needed to join Nemo Link® (an electricity link between Herdersbrug in Bruges and Richborough, near Sandwich in the UK) to our high voltage electricity network.
-New connections like this are vital to ensure the country has a safe, reliable and secure electricity supply to keep the lights on.
+The new 400kV overhead line connection between Richborough and Canterbury will connect the Nemo Link® (an electricity link between Herdersbrug in Bruges and Richborough, near Sandwich in the UK) to our high voltage electricity network.
+This connection will play a vital role in ensuring that the country has a safe, reliable and secure electricity supply to keep the lights on.